grzege/Algorithms/README.md

-Folders corespond with names of subjects from university or problems.
+Folders corespond with names of subjects from university or with problems.